 In certain circumstances, if you are physically unable to come to the Center, our Advocate may be able to come to your home.
 This will be assessed individually.

 Income Security Program:

-BCEA/Welfare, Persons With Disabilities, OAS/GIS applications, CPP & Disability applications, EI, WCB iinformation
+BCEA/Welfare, Persons With Disabilities, OAS/GIS applications, CPP & Disability applications, EI, WCB information

-Landlord/Tenants Dispute resolution hearings, Eviction Notices, Repairs, SAFER/RAPP applications, BC Housing & M'Akola Housing applications
+Landlord/Tenants Dispute resolution hearings, eviction notices, repairs, SAFER/RAP applications, BC Housing & M'akola Housing applications

 Information relating to child support or family maintenance, etc.

 Info on criminal law, credit/debit law and personal bankruptcy, native Law info, mental health legal issues and refugee claims/immigration law.
 Make appropriate referrals when additional legal advice is needed.

 If you are not sure you have a legal problem, call our office and ask us.
 If your problem does not fall into one of the areas listed above, we can provide some suggestions that might help you solve your problem without a lawyer.

 You should seek assistance as soon as you think you have a legal problem.
 It is important to get help with any legal problem you're having - as early as possible.
 For Example: If you have received an eviction notice, you have only 5 days to apply for an extension of time to pay your rent.

 What should I bring with me to the Port Alberni Friendship Center?